simonscmap/CMAP_docs/user_guide/API_ref/api_ref.rst

 Software Packages
 =================

 An API key is required to run all software packages.
-To obtain an API key, go to https://simonscmap.com/apikeymanagement.
+To obtain an API key, please register first and then go to https://simonscmap.com/apikeymanagement.
 Please keep this key for future use.
+All projects developed by Simons CMAP team are open-source and can be found on github.

 .. table::